Bluecodelf/hanako/docs/v1/USERS.ac.md

 * When that user is modified with a last name that is too long
 * Then it should fail with a bad request (400) reason

-### AC-USERS-31: Cannot create a user with a legal name that's too long
+### AC-USERS-31: Cannot create a user with a display name that's too long

-* When a user is created with a legal name that is too long
+* When a user is created with a display name that is too long
 * Then it should fail with a bad request (400) reason

-### AC-USERS-32: Cannot modify a user with a legal name that's too long
+### AC-USERS-32: Cannot modify a user with a display name that's too long

 * Given an existing user
-* When that user is modified with a legal name that is too long
+* When that user is modified with a display name that is too long
 * Then it should fail with a bad request (400) reason

-### AC-USERS-33: Legal name automatically generated from just first name
+### AC-USERS-33: Display name automatically generated from just first name

 * Given an existing user with a first name and no last name
 * When that user is retrieved
-* Then it should contain a legal name equal to its first name
+* Then it should contain a display name equal to its first name

-### AC-USERS-34: Legal name automatically generated from just last name
+### AC-USERS-34: Display name automatically generated from just last name

 * Given an existing user with a last name and no first name
 * When that user is retrieved
-* Then it should contain a legal name equal to its last name
+* Then it should contain a display name equal to its last name

-### AC-USERS-35: Legal name with no first name or last name
+### AC-USERS-35: Display name with no first name or last name

 * Given an existing user with no last name nor first name
 * When that user is retrieved
-* Then it should contain a legal name equal to its username
+* Then it should contain a display name equal to its username

 ### AC-USERS-36: Cannot create a user with an invalid status